therunnas/NLWTogether-Node.js-Valoriza/README.md

 <h1 align="center">Valoriza - NLW Together (Node.js)</h1>
-<h3 align="center">Projeto feito com base nas aulas da Rockseat com o intuito de aprender Typescript, Node.js e outras coisas</h3>
+<h3 align="center">Project based on Rockseat classes with the aim of learning Typescript, Node.js and other things</h3>

 <br>